 Barcelona is famous for two alcoholic drinks, the bubbly, champagne-like cava, and delicious vermouth.
-You can try some excellent local cava at La Vinya del Senyor, a restaurant that serves a variety of cavas.
+You can try some excellent local cava at La Vinya del Senyor, a restaurant that serves a variety of canvas.
 The vermouth, you can try out at weekends at bars like Morro Fi, one of Barcelona’s hottest vermouth bars.
 Enjoy the typical drink usually served with olives or a slice of orange.
 You don’t get them like this anywhere else.

 19. Visit Barri Gotic

 Barri Gotic is one of the most popular tourist attractions in Barcelona, for two things.
 One is the excellent Gothic architecture on display; the medieval buildings, the narrow streets and the overall gothic atmosphere.
 The other is shopping.
-In the lanes here you’ll find many shops selling handcrafted souvenirs, mementos, and leather goods.
+In the lanes here you’ll find many shops selling handcrafted souvenirs, mementoes, and leather goods.
 Apart from that, Barri Gotti also houses some great bars and restaurants.

 Suggested Read: 20 Most Festive Cities In The World For New Year’s Eve

 The day is up and then the night begins.
 And that’s when the fun starts.
 The parties in Barcelona nightclubs are something to die for.
 There are DJs, there are drinks, and there is the music of different genres.
 Rock, Hip-hop, India music, there is a pub for every type of music in Barcelona.
 Sala Apolo and Razzmatazz are the most famous clubs, featuring themed dances for every day of the week.
 Other pubs include the Indie music rocking Sidecar as well as the rock club Magic.